Ma Jiajue incident: Manhunt

 Via Guangzhou, Zhanjiang, and Haikou, Ma arrived in Sanya, Hainan Province, 900 km away from the crime scene, on the evening of 18 February.
 He integrated into a group of homeless waste collectors and slept on the street.
 He carried the ID cards of Shao and Gong, a cassette player and three foreign language cassettes along with him, using the device to record his motive.
 Although he had a total of 2,400 yuan on him, Ma did not spend it after becoming aware of the police search and instead ate food discarded in the trash.
+Ma bought another ten blank cassettes to make messages to his friends and family, but stopped after recording two.

 The Ministry of Public Security offered a 200,000 yuan (US$24,000) reward for information that would result in his apprehension.
 On 15 March, taxi driver Chen Xianzhuang reported a sighting of Ma at a farmer's market.
-Ma was captured at the nearby Sanya River after 21 days as a fugitive.
-In addition to the 200,000 yuan reward, Chen received a 250,000 yuan bonus by the Sanya Municipal Administration.
+Ma was captured at the nearby Sanya River, after 21 days as a fugitive.
+In addition to the 200,000 yuan reward, Chen received a 50,000 yuan bonus by the Sanya Municipal Administration.
+Chen donated part of the reward and used another portion to pay for the university tuition of his younger brother.

+In custody, Ma initially refused to talk and pretended to have mental issues.
+After receiving a bath and food, Ma became cooperative and participated in interrogation.

 Legal proceedings and execution

 On 22 April 2004, the trial of Ma Jiajue began, charging him with four counts of murder at the Intermediate People's Court of Kunming.
+Ma voiced regret for his actions, but also acknowledged that he had no intention of turning himself in while on the run.
 Additionally, the parents of Shao, Tang, and Yang filed civil lawsuits against Ma, demanding 350,000 yuan, 310,000 yuan and 160,000 yuan respectively; the family of Gong declined to participate in the civil suit, believing Ma would be unable to pay.
 On 28 April, it was ruled that Ma would pay the three families 20,000 yuan each.
+After the trial, the families received a cash fund from public donors.

 On 24 April, Ma was sentenced to death.
+The families of the victims did not attend the sentencing date and instead solely represented by their lawyers, as they were already satisfied with hearing Ma's motive and had anticipated capital punishment anyway.
 The Yunnan Provincial Higher People's Court did an automatic review of the verdict, and upheld it.
 On 17 June 2004, Ma was executed.